kislevlevy/checkra1n-bootra1n/README.md

 ## Step 3 - Write bootra1n to USB:
 - Using Rufus - [Link](https://rufus.ie/).
 - Download Rufus.
 (I recommend the portable version)
-- press SELECT, open the "bootra1n" ISO file, and press START to flash it to your USB drive.
+- Press SELECT, open the "bootra1n" ISO file, and press START to flash it to your USB drive.
-> (it will erase your drive!)
+> It will erase your drive!

 ## Step 4 - Reboot and run checkra1n:
 - Select the flash drive on boot device options on your PC.